 The directions in the video may differ slightly from the directions listed below.
 Additional directions not found in the video on how to get to phpMyAdmin for cPanel and Plesk users are also listed below.

-One you have created a database, you can access it via the web administration panel.
+Once a database is created, you can access it via the web administration panel.

-- Click on the Website & Domains tab at the top.
+- Click on Website & Domains from the left-hand menu.

 - Click on Databases in the list of functions.